 Browning to taste

-In same pan, melt remaining 3 tbsp (45 mL) butter on medium heat.
+In reserved pan, melt remaining 3 tbsp (45 mL) butter on medium heat.
 Add flour.
-Whisk constantly 1 minute, or until slightly golden.
+Whisk 1 minute, or until thick, pasty and slightly golden.

 Remove from heat.
-While whisking vigorously, gradually add 3-1/2 cups (875 mL) stock.
-Whisk until smooth after each addition.
-Add 1/2 tsp (2 mL) salt, soy sauce or worcestershire, and pepper.
-Add mushrooms.
-Heat, stirring occasionally, on medium-high.
-When mixture comes to full boil, reduce heat to medium-low and simmer, stirring often, 3 to 5 minutes, until mushrooms are tender, and gravy is thickened and velvety.
+While whisking vigorously, gradually add 3-1/2 cups (875 mL) warm stock, whisking until smooth after each addition.
+Whisk in soy sauce or worcestershire, 1/2 tsp (2 mL) salt and pepper.
+Add mushrooms (with juices).
+Heat, stirring often, on medium 2 minutes, or until starting to simmer and thicken.
+Reduce heat to medium-low.
+Simmer, stirring often and then constantly, 10 minutes, or until thick and glossy.

 Makes 4 cups (1 L).

-• You can prepare this gravy a day or three in advance.
-Refrigerate it, and when the time comes, reheat in a small pan on medium-low heat, whisking occasionally, until bubbly.
-Or use the microwave, stirring every 30 seconds.
+Make-Ahead: You can prepare this gravy a day or three in advance.
+Refrigerate it, and when the time comes, reheat in a small pan on medium-low, whisking occasionally, until bubbly.
+Or microwave it, stirring every 30 seconds.